 INSIDE FRANK GEHRY’S BEDUOIN TENT reviews the dramatic Frank Gehry designed New World Music Center in Miami Beach.
 The visually and acoustically appealing new music venue is in the heart of the vibrant South Beach entertainment district, yet artfully blends into its Art Deco surroundings.
 Unlike Gehry’s other works, especially the Pritzker Pavilion in Chicago’s Millennium Park, the New World Music Center takes an uncharacteristically sober approach to successfully produce a work that integrates into its 1930’s surroundings.

 SECRET SERVICES reveals the last major secret of World War Two, the WESTERN APPROACHES COMMAND CENTRE in Liverpool.
 Rare original images from inside an underground complex with 50,000 sq. ft. of bomb-proof space.
 The massive concrete-encased space controlled all convoys originating in North America.
 Overlooked by historians and unknown to history.

 TRENT PARK TATTLETALES The London mansion where 59 Nazi officers, mostly generals, were incarcerated after capture or surrender.
 They had the run of the house and expansive grounds, and could even wear uniforms and enjoy fine dining with beverages.
 With increasing confidence they started talking to each other about battles won or lost and strategies that succeeded or failed.
 What they didn’t know is that every word was recorded from microphones hidden throughout the house.
 Listeners proficient in German were hidden in the basement recording the conversations, with the most actionable results sent to the battlefield.
 O’Connor was the last visitor allowed to photograph the basement and main rooms before closing in 2018 for conversion into a condominium.
 The Hidden Places of World War II includes exclusive photos of the interior before its closure.

-Jerome M. O’Connor, (shown at Churchill’s chair in the Cabinet War Rooms), a Chicago area resident and college continuing education instructor, deeply researches and lectures about the little-known, overlooked, or under-reported people, places and great events of modern history.
+Jerome M. O’Connor, a Chicago area resident, certified Chicago tour guide, and college continuing education instructor, deeply researches and lectures about the little-known, overlooked, or under-reported people, places and great events of modern history.
 To qualify, all locations must exist and have contributed to the history of our time.
 Contact me here.